 Our techniques apply especially well to the class of finitely generated, torsion-free nilpotent groups.
 Carlson and Toledo \cite{Carlson-Toledo95} studied the $1$-formality properties of such groups, while Plantiko \cite{Plantiko96} gave a sufficient conditions for such groups to be non-graded-formal.
 For nilpotent Lie algebras, the notion of filtered-formality has been studied by Leger \cite{Leger63}, Cornulier \cite{Cornulier14}, Kasuya \cite{Kasuya}, and others.
-In particular, Cornulier \cite{Cornulier14} proves that the systolic growth of a finitely generated nilpotent group $G$ is asymptotically equivalent to its growth if and only if the Malcev Lie algebra $\fm(G;\k)$ is filtered-formal (or, `Carnot'), while Kasuya \cite{Kasuya} shows that the variety of flat connections on a filtered-formal (or, `naturally graded'), $n$-step nilpotent Lie algebra $\mathcal{g}$ has a singularity at the origin cut out by polynomials of degree at most $n+1$.
+In particular, it is shown in \cite{Cornulier14} that the systolic growth of a finitely generated nilpotent group $G$ is asymptotically equivalent to its growth if and only if the Malcev Lie algebra $\fm(G;\k)$ is filtered-formal (or, `Carnot'), while in \cite{Kasuya} it is shown that the variety of flat connections on a filtered-formal (or, `naturally graded'), $n$-step nilpotent Lie algebra $\mathcal{g}$ has a singularity at the origin cut out by polynomials of degree at most $n+1$.